optimaize/nameapi-client-java/README.md

 All input objects come with builders or nicely documented setters.
 The result objects returned by the services all have fully documented getters.
 Many input arguments are optional - that means you can start simple, and add more as you need.
+The vocabulary for the communication, with input/output classes, is in the separate "Ontology" software.
+It is included as a Maven dependency.
+For the project page see https://github.com/optimaize/nameapi-ontology-java

 Behind the scenes this service api uses REST (previous versions used SOAP).
 But luckily you don't need to worry about any of the interface detail, you can just use the provided classes.